fenixkz/rl_journey/Lesson-3/theory.md

 ## Problems with Deep Q-Learning

+1. **Correlation**

 Okay, let's start with the first problem that is not that obvious but very serious.
 Every deep learning problem has one assumption that must be valid.
 It is called i.i.d. or independent and identically distributed data.
 Basically saying that the data samples the network is using to learn from are independent from one another.
 But in our case as we iterate in the environment our data coming back from it is at least temporally correlated, right?
 Doing action $a_t$ in state $s_t$ will affect the next data sample, because that action itself is the main source of the next state $s_{t+1}$.
 So, there is a temporal correlation between samples ($s_{t+1}$, $a_{t+1}$) and ($s_t$, $a_t$).

+I want to emphasize here that samples ($s_{t+1}$, $a_{t+1}$) and ($s_t$, $a_t$) are correlated and that is a problem.
+But much bigger problem is how we train the network using these samples.
+The issue with training on consecutive, correlated samples is that the mini-batch becomes extremely biased.

+Imagine a mini-batch of 32 consecutive steps in Pong where the ball is stuck in the top corner.
+The network trains on these 32 very similar experiences and calculates a gradient.
+That gradient will be heavily skewed, screaming "the only thing that matters in the universe is defending the top corner!"
+The network then takes a big step in that direction, potentially forgetting everything it knew about playing in the middle or bottom of the screen.

-Consider this: imagine doing the same action (*Go Left*) from the initial state (entry to the maze) leading to the left part of the maze several times in a row; these sequences of experiences will be very similar.
-Training a neural network directly on such consecutive, correlated samples is inefficient.
-The same will happen if you try to train a neural network to classify images of dogs and cats by first feeding it 1000 images of dogs and then 1000 images of cats.
-This leads to unstable learning.
-So, we have to deal with it somehow.
+This is what makes the learning unstable.
+The gradient from a correlated batch is a terrible estimate of the "true" gradient over all possible experiences.
+By the way the same will happen if you try to train a neural network to classify images of dogs and cats by first feeding it 1000 images of dogs and then 1000 images of cats.

+2. **Chasing own tail**

 The second major problem is "chasing own tail".
 Look at the update rule for our network: